-Combining Information Systems with Law prepares students for the practice of Law in the ‘Information Age’ where information is easily captured and used by organisations and individuals and technological innovation is challenging the boundaries of privacy and security.
-The course prepares graduates for new cutting edge careers in legal practice brought about by one of the greatest periods of innovation driven by technology.
+This degree is designed to prepare you to practise law in the ‘Information Age’, where information is easily captured and used by organisations or individuals and technological innovation is challenging the boundaries of privacy and security.
+The course prepares you for new cutting-edge careers in legal practice brought about by one of the greatest periods of innovation driven by technology.

 Equivalent Full Time Student Load (EFTSL)

 EFTSL is the standard annual full time load.
 Eight credit points is considered a standard full time load for one year.
 Each unit you study has an EFTSL value.
 You can add these together to calculate your study load each year.
 Depending on enrolment, you may be enrolled in more than or less than the one EFTSL each year.

 Under the present legislation, a Commonwealth supported place is one for which the University receives some Government funding.
 Students enrolled in these places are required to contribute part of their course costs.
 To be eligible for a Commonwealth supported place you must be an Australian citizen, or New Zealand citizen or holder of a permanent visa who will be residing in Australia for the duration of your study.

 A full-fee paying place is one which the University does not receive any Government funding.
 Students enrolled in these places contribute the full cost of their course.

 Domestic full-fee paying places are available to Australian citizens, New Zealand citizens or holders of a permanent visa.